johnfairh/RubyGateway/SourceDocs/User Guide.md

 Running arbitrary Ruby code is a bad idea unless the process itself is
 sandboxed: there are no restrictions on what the Ruby VM can do including call `exit!`.

+### Block arity

+The Ruby runtime cannot tell the arity (number of expected arguments) of blocks created by the Ruby C API / RubyGateway -- `Proc#arity` always comes out as -1.
+This means that any Ruby code that tries to be clever by inspecting the arity of its block will not work as expected.

+Ruby's `Hash#each` suffers from this: instead of getting the key and value passed separately you get one parameter, a two-element array of key and value.

 ## Using the CRuby API